-and then both regions can be written in $(u,v)$ coordinates system.
-The corresponding spacetime structure can be seen in Fig.~3.
-In addition, when $\tilde{u}$ approaches to infinity, the most possible value of $u$ is near $v_{0}+2\ell^{2}/r_{h}$.
-Expand $a(r)$ at $r=r_{h}$ to first order, $f(r)\simeq2\kappa(r-r_{h})$, and the integration of the above equation gives
+and both regions can then be expressed in the $(u,v)$ coordinate system.
+The corresponding spacetime structure is illustrated in Fig.~\ref{Fig3}.
+In addition, when $\tilde{u}$ approaches infinity, the most probable value of $u$ is near $v_{0}+2\ell^{2}/r_{h}$.
+Expanding $a(r)$ to first order around $r=r_{h}$, we have $a(r)\simeq2\kappa(r-r_{h})$, and integrating the above equation yields

 and